TylerTemp/SaintsField/README.md

     It'll try to pass the new value and the index (only if it's in an array/list).
 You can set the corresponding parameter in your callback if you want to receive them.

 *   AllowMultiple: Yes

+Special Note: `AnimatorState` will have a different `OnValueChanged` parameter passed in.
+See `AnimatorState` for more detail.

 ```csharp
 public class OnChangedExample : MonoBehaviour